Lukas-Straube/NEON_Internship_Public/Google Cloud to Earth Engine/README.md

  //changed 'uris'
   'uris': [`gs://yell_2018/2018_YELL_3_Band${e}.tif`]
 ```
 If you choose to upload only a selt range of bands, it can be done by changing the start and end values on lines 5 & 9.
-It works inclusively so just change it to the band numbers you want to include
+It works inclusively so just change it to the band numbers you want to include.

 #### XML File
 ---